-j. interim examination: an assessment of the student's knowledge, understanding and skills relating to a course component.
+d. examination: an assessment of the student's knowledge, understanding and skills relating to a unit of education.
 The assessment is expressed in terms of a final mark.
-An interim examination may consist of one or more partial examinations.
-A resit always covers the same material as the original interim examination;
+An examination may consist of one or more partial examinations.
+A resit always covers the same material as the original examination;